wpmudev/coursepress/README.md

 * Place the zip file in `includes/plugins` and remove the old zip.
 * Update the zip file name in `coursepress.php` variable. e.g. `$this->mp_file = '128762_marketpress-ecommerce-3.0.0.2.zip';`

+# CAMPUSPRESS BRANCH #

+The branch `coursepress/campus` is used by CampusPress sites.
+This branch is usually synced with `coursepress/pro`.

+Whenever a change is needed in CampusPress, DO NOT modify `coursepress/campus`.
+Instead, fix `coursepress/base`, make a release and merge `coursepress/pro` into `coursepress/campus`

+The CampusPress branch does not need to be updated in every release, the branch should be merged by an Edublogs team member in order to review changes.

 # RELEASING #